rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Experiment 2b

-Since we had MongoDB as Replica Pair in the experiment 2, it was impossible to read from the Slave.
+Since we had MongoDB as Replica Pair in the experiment 2, it was impossible to read from the slave.
 That's why we made an experiment 2b with a slightly different configuration.

 We set up Alice and Bob as Replica Pair.
-Another MongoDB instance "Charles" was used as Arbiter (Quorum Device).
-MongoDB choosed the first one (Alice) to be the Master and Bob the Slave.
-Now we pushed 1000 data records into Alice.
+Another MongoDB instance "Charly" was used as arbiter (Quorum Device).
+MongoDB chose the first one (Alice) to be the master and Bob the slave.
+Then we pushed 1000 data records into Alice.

-Then we stopped Alice in 3 ways:
+We stopped Alice in three different ways:

-* removed the network connection
+* by removing the network connection
-* stopped it gracefully
+* by stopping it gracefully
-* used: kill -9
+* by using "kill -9"

-After that we checked how long it takes Bob to recognize that Alice had disappeared and Bob becomes Master on its own.
+After that we timed how long Bob needs to recognize that Alice has disappeared and Bob become master.

 Result: It took 1 second for Bob to become Master and thus allowing the client to read from Bob.

 We noticed that stopping the node and kill -9 worked great.
-But it did not notice the network split, if we just removed the network connection.
-We assume that this is because of a timeout on the tcp layer.
+But Bob did not notice the network split if we just removed the network connection.
+We assume that this is because the virtual machine does not send any interupt like a physical network interface would waiting for the TCP connection to time out.

 # Sources
 * Eric Brewer: "Towards Robust Distributed Systems"